-Audit to the BRC standard provides several advantages:
+Earning BRC certification provides several potential advantages:

 Food safety does not stand still.
 New risks, legislation and practices to improve food safety emerge so as a matter of principle and in line with GFSI benchmarking requirements the BRC Standards need to be periodically reviewed and updated.
 The most significant changes in issue 6 are around the audit options and methods of audit.
 However the new issue also includes more specific requirements on aspects of best practice to ensure consistency.

 Yes.
 Whenever there is a change from one issue of the standard to the next the existing certificates remain valid and acceptable to customers up until that certificate expires.

 No. The BRC introduced a new audit duration calculator at the beginning of 2011 which increased the typical audit duration from 1.5 days to 2 days.
 We do not expect current audits to result in longer total time for the audit, although we do expect more time to be spent in the factory and less time auditing paperwork.
 The audit duration calculator has been updated for the current issue to show the distribution of time expected between the factory and the office parts of the audit.